rclone/rclone/docs/content/docs.md

 ### --multi-thread-cutoff=SIZE ###

-When downloading files to the local backend above this size, rclone will use multiple threads to download the file. (default 250M)
+When downloading files to the local backend above this size, rclone will use multiple threads to download the file (default 250M).

 Rclone preallocates the file (using `fallocate(FALLOC_FL_KEEP_SIZE)` on unix or `NTSetInformationFile` on Windows both of which takes no